GLOBAL MARKETS-Oil gains on Kuwait strike; global shares highest since Dec

 The rise in crude prices drove up the currencies of countries dependent on commodity exports, including Australia and Canada, where the local currency rose to 10-month and 9-month highs against the U.S. dollar, respectively.

-Copper prices also jumped, and MSCI's emerging markets index rose 1.32 percent.
-Copper has been boosted in recent days by economic data showing a surge in new debt has fueled a recovery in industrial production and investment in China.
+Copper prices also jumped, and MSCI's emerging markets index rose 1.28 percent.

-MSCI's all-country world index, which tracks stock performance in 46 countries, gained 1.07 percent, its highest level in five months.
+MSCI's all-country world index, which tracks stock performance in 46 countries, gained 1.0 percent.

 The pan-European FTSEurofirst 300 index of leading regional shares closed up 1.5 percent.
 Stocks in Japan and China also ended higher.